Score Better Now – The Best 4 Short Game Drills I’ve Ever Used

-‘Practice Like A Pro” is VERY Lite on technique.
+‘Practice Like A Pro” is light on technique.
 It’s job, and mine here, is to teach you how to make your practice time as Effective as Humanly Possible

 I used these exact short game golf drills and games to drop my handicap from 11 or so to a 5.6.